utthishtastro/notes/README.md

-Articles, publications related to vegan, climate change, medicine
+Articles, publications related to climate, medicine and vegan.